Stanford Continuing Studies

 Philanthropy in the Age of Innovation

-This fall, Christine returned to Stanford Continuing Studies with “Philanthropy in the Age of Innovation,” a day-long workshop focused on new approaches to strategic giving.
+Last year, Christine returned to Stanford Continuing Studies with “Philanthropy in the Age of Innovation,” a day-long workshop focused on new approaches to strategic giving.
 Incorporating concrete tools and resources, a variety of case studies, and a panel of guest speakers, the seminar explored smart ways to track impact, grantee-centric practices, the latest thinking on spend-out foundations, techniques for leveraging due diligence, emerging issues attracting new philanthropic attention, and high-impact nonprofit models.
 The class was aimed at foundation trustees and staff, advisors, and nonprofit teams of all experience levels.

 Building Strong Leadership in Nonprofit Organizations

 Christine taught a day-long seminar in March 2016, adapted from her five-week course on nonprofit leadership.
 The class, “Building Strong Leadership in Nonprofit Organizations,” drew on interactive exercises, case studies, and guest speakers to explore the importance of supporting and cultivating strong leadership in the nonprofit sector.